peti2001/secret-server-task/README.md

 # Secret Server Coding Task

 ## Introduction
-Your task is to implement a secret server.
+Your task is to implement a secret server (similar to [Saltify](https://www.saltify.io/)).
 The secret server can be used to store and share secrets using the random generated URL.
 But the secret can be read only a limited number of times after that it will expire and won’t be available.
 The secret may have TTL.
 After the expiration time the secret won’t be available anymore.
 You can find the detailed API documentation in the swagger.yaml file.
 We recommend to use [Swagger](https://editor.swagger.io/) or any other OpenAPI implementation to read the documentation.

 ## Task
 **Implementation**: You have to implement the whole Secret Server API.
 If it is not specified you can choose the technology